AdityaRoy0804/Customer-Churn-Predictor/README.md

 # 🧠 Customer Churn Predictor App

 This interactive Shiny web app predicts the likelihood of a customer churning (leaving a service) based on key factors such as age, credit score, activity status, and more.
-It is powered by a **Random Forest** machine learning model trained on a telecom dataset.
+It is powered by a **Random Forest** machine learning model trained on a U.S. Bank Customer dataset.

 The model is deployed at shinyapps.io cloud server ,thus making it accessible to anyone with internet access at any web browser.
 🌐 **Live Demo**: https://aditya-kumar-roy.shinyapps.io/Churnpredictor/